dalloglio/reverse-proxy-load-balancer-nginx/README.md

 }
 ```

-Here, I used the Round Robin load balancer strategy, notice the two servers declared in the upstream with the same weight:
+Here, I used the Round Robin load balancer algorithm, notice the two servers declared in the upstream with the same weight:

 ```properties
 upstream app {